Winning new clients often starts with the right words in the proper format. That’s why Business Email Templates are critically important.

 4. Pitching Your Brand for an Event or Partnership

-Acquiring a business doesn’t always have to be a straightforward task, in fact, long-term partnerships in business can help you find new business.
+Acquiring a business doesn’t always have to be straightforward.
+In fact, long-term partnerships can help you find new business.

-By working alongside the top brands in your industry you can not only get exposure but tap into your partner’s audience to attract new customers.
+By working alongside the top brands in your industry, you can gain exposure and tap into your partner’s audience to attract new customers.

-With a joined partnership you’ll be joining efforts, resources, and marketing platforms to increase your exposure in the online space.
-This can come in the form of a co-promotion, brand/marketing partnership, or an event.
+With a joint partnership, you’ll combine efforts, resources, and marketing platforms to increase your exposure in the online space.
+This can take the form of a co-promotion, brand/marketing partnership, or an event.

-Partnerships can last for a project, season, or long-term depending on your goals which gives you enough flexibility to have multiple partners working with your business.
+Partnerships can last for a project, a season, or the long term, depending on your goals.
+This gives you enough flexibility to have multiple partners working with your business.
 The best place to start is with a meeting request.

-Once you’ve identified your strategic partner or brand you can use the following templates below to ask for business:
+Once you’ve identified your strategic partner or brand, you can use the following templates to ask for business:

 Brand Partnership Business Email Templates